@lnp2pBot

 How do I cancel a posted order?

-If the order has not been taken, use the command /cancel in your chat with the bot or select it in the "Menu".
-The bot will show you the active orders.
-Select the ID corresponding to the order you want cancel.
+If the order hasn't been taken, type the command /cancel in your chat with the bot or select it from the "Menu."
+The bot will display your active orders.
+Choose the ID corresponding to the order you wish to cancel.

-The ID or identification number of your order appears just below the message of acceptance and publication, and it is even indicated to you as an option to cancel it.
+The ID or unique number of your order appears just below the acceptance and posting message of your order and is even indicated as an option to cancel it.
+You can also find it by typing the command /listorders.

 Is there a limit (minimum or maximum) on the amounts I can trade?